Hendrix-CS/csci151/index.md

 ## <a name="checkins">Checkins and Participation</a>: 100+ points

-Three times throughout the semester, you are expected to make an office hours appointment and check in with me about the course.
+Four times throughout the semester, you are expected to make an office hours appointment and check in with me about the course.
 Each checkin meeting will count for 15 points.
 This will be conversation and feedback about your current progress and understanding.